Tax category checker

 Next-step guidance

-Helps you decide whether to check final pay, redundancy, or the written agreement next
+Helps you decide whether to check final pay, redundancy, the written agreement or independent advice next

 What this page covers